AbRezaei/Therapy-back-in-stock/README.md

 2. Then tell Composer to load the plugin:

-        composer require AbRezaei/therapy-back-in-stock
+        composer require AbRezaei/therapy-back-in-stock:dev-main

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Therapy back in stock.

 ## Therapy back in stock Overview

--Insert text here-

-## Configuring Therapy back in stock

--Insert text here-

-## Using Therapy back in stock

--Insert text here-

-## Therapy back in stock Roadmap

-Some things to do, and ideas for potential features:

-* Release it
+When you install the plugin, a nav item named Therapy back in stock should be added to the sidebar.
+By clicking on it, you will be directed to a page that displays the list of back in stocks that isNotified == 0.

 Brought to you by [Ab.Rezaei](https://github.com/AbRezaei)